Sanzzdev/Baileysnew/README.md

 ### Sending messages with link previews

 1. By default, WA MD does not have link generation when sent from the web
-2. FizzxyBaileys has a function to generate the content for these link previews
+2. Baileysnew has a function to generate the content for these link previews
 3. To enable this function's usage, add `link-preview-js` as a dependency to your project with `yarn add link-preview-js`
 4. Send a link:
 ``` ts